slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Anxiety is the dizziness of freedom."
 -- Søren Kierkegaard*

+> *"In one aspect, yes, I believe in ghosts, but we create them.
+We haunt ourselves."
+-- Laurie Halse Anderson*

 ### How to overcome them?

 > *"If I had to prescribe two things to improve health and happiness in the world, it’s movement and play."